-Activity of Complex I & III was assessed by the method of Medja et al. (2009).
+Activity of Complex I & III was assessed by the method of Medjaet al.(2009).
 This activity was assessed following the increase in absorbance of reduced cytochrome C at 550nm.
-These complexes transfer electrons from NADH which is oxidize to NAD, to cytochrome C.
+These complexes transfer electrons from NADH which is oxidized to NAD, to cytochrome C.

-Determination of Combined Complexes II & III (Succinate Cytochrome C Oxidoreductase) Activity the addition of cyanide in the reaction medium.
-The method used was described by Medja et al. (2009).
+Determination of Combined Complexes II & III (Succinate Cytochrome C Oxidoreductase) Activity

-Complex II & III catalyse the transfer of electron from succinate to cytochrome C. Activity of Complex II & III was determined following the increase of absorbance of reduced cytochrome C at 550nm.
-Subsequent oxidation of the reduced cytochrome C was inhibited by
+Complex II & III catalyze the transfer of electron from succinate to cytochrome C. Activity of Complex II & III was determined following the increase of absorbance of reduced cytochrome C at 550nm.
+Subsequent oxidation of the reduced cytochrome C was inhibited by the addition of cyanide in the reaction medium.
+The method used was described by Medjaet al.(2009).